 New directions in religion

-Also, by 500 BC the Middle East had become the first region to become acquainted with a new development in religion, monotheism.
+Also, by 500 BCE the Middle East had become the first region to become acquainted with a new development in religion, monotheism.
 The Israelites had focussed their worship on the One God, Yahweh, which, paradoxically, had been strengthened by a period of exile in Babylon for many of the religious elite.
 The Persians had developed their own monotheistic faith in Zoroastrianism (perhaps more accurately Zoroastrianism should be described as a dualistic faith, as it holds that two gods, one good and one evil, battle for control of the cosmos, though good is assured of ultimate victory).
 What connection, if any, there was between the origin and early development of the two religions is unknown, although modern scholars often see a strong Zoroastrian influence on later Judaism.

-The Persian empire brought an unprecedented degree of peace, stability and prosperity in the century and a half after 500 BC.
+The Persian empire brought an unprecedented degree of peace, stability and prosperity in the century and a half after 500 BCE.
 As the 4th century drew on, however, its political stability began to weaken and revolts began to rock the empire.
 Greek mercenaries played a major part in these episodes,and were highly valued for their fighting qualities.

 Alexander the Great and his successors